 An outdated definition of rape confined it to instances when a man forced intercourse on a woman who was not his wife.
 Most states have updated the definition to make the fact of being married, one’s gender, and use of force irrelevant.
 These changes mean that spousal rape is no longer excluded by definition and can be prosecuted.
 It also means that rape is not confined to cases where the perpetrator is male and the victim female or where physical violence is involved.

 Rape is typically a felony and is taken very seriously by law enforcement.
 Penalties can be increased depending on specific circumstances, such as using threats, violence, or restraint, the victim’s age, or taking advantage of one’s authority to coerce someone into sexual acts.

 A couple of common defenses to rape include:

-Statutory rape refers to sexual relations with individuals under the legal age of consent.
-People under the age of consent are considered legally incapable of giving their consent to sexual activity.
+Statutory rape refers to sexual relations with individuals under the legal age of consent, who are considered legally incapable of giving their consent to sexual activity.

 In addition to statutory rape, there are several other sex crimes involving minors.

 Child molestation refers to sexual acts committed against a child.
 Like sexual assault, the exact definition of child molestation varies by state law.
 In general, however, molestation can include: